Preetpal125/CA3RoundRobin/README.md

 Complexity of implemented algorithm is O(Σ(bt[i])).

 ## Constraints

-1.MAX = 100, so no of processNo < 100.
-2. No of process should not be 0.
+1. No of process should not be 0.